mulesoft-assets/template-sfdc2nets-opportunity-aggregation/README.md

 + attachment.name `opportunities_report`

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
-However, we make API call to Salesforce only once during migration.
+However, we make API call to Salesforce only once during aggregation.

 # Customize It!<a name="customizeit"/>